 If the airline is unable to provide the above provisions free of charge, the airline should reimburse passengers for expenses incurred.

 Although the Regulation itself does not expressly state that compensation is payable in cases of delay, the ruling delivered by the European Court of Justice in the cases of Sturgeon -v- Condor Flugdienst GmbH and Bock and Others -v- Air France SA maintains that compensation may be payable to passengers who arrive at their destinations 3 hours or more after the scheduled arrival time.

-The amount of compensation which may be payable in the aforementioned circumstances depends on the distance of the flight, the reason for the delay and it may be reduced by 50% where the delay on arrival was less than 4 hours.
+The amount of compensation which may be payable in the aforementioned circumstances depends on the distance of the flight, the reason for the delay and, in the case of point (c) above, it may be reduced by 50% where the delay on arrival was less than 4 hours.